nemscep/mac-setup-scripts/README.md

 Usage:
 - Clone this repo on $HOME path (result: $HOME/mac-setup-scripts)
 - Open terminal
-- Copy $HOME path to clipboard (use pwd command to show current path '/Users/nemscep/mac-setup-scipts', copy '/Users/nemscep')
-- Invoke 'pre-install.sh'
+- Invoke 'pre-install.sh' responsible for setting up Homebrew
-- Invoke 'install.sh $HOME'
+- Invoke 'install.sh' with desired scripts

 [pre-install.sh]
 This is a "prerequisits" dotfile.